 - Search for content with a specific tag.
 For example – tag:”living wage”

 - Search for content within multiple fields.
 For example – (title:tvnz OR content:tvnz)

-- Search for content and exclude specific fields.
+- Search for content and exclude specific sources.
 For example – “climate change” NOT from:Kiwiblog

 Use a wildcard to replace characters or digits and make sure you cover all bases.